fizyr/keras-retinanet/README.md

 `img_002.jpg` contains a cat and a bird.
 `img_003.jpg` contains no interesting objects/animals.

+By default the csv generator will search for images in the same directory as the annotations.csv

 ### Class mapping format
 The class name to ID mapping file should contain one mapping per line.